 Q: How does one get involved?

-For now, the best place to start is to join the Pagan and Polytheist discussion and support group on Facebook and introduce yourself.
+For now, the best place to start is to join “LANMIPP – A Network of Monastic Polytheist Pagans” and introduce yourself.
 Let us know a bit about what you do and how you became interested in monasticism in a Pagan and polytheist context.
-Feel free to share the link to the discussion group on your own blogs and social media to help get the word out to other interested folks.

 Once you have formed some sort of affiliation – a group of two or more devotees or collaborators interested in monasticism – feel free to announce it to the group and describe what you are doing.
 To help future would-be monastics connect with existing groups, we keep a list of LANMIPP affiliation groups and support networks, and we’d be happy to add your group.